chrisbcaldwell/trim/README.md

 # trim
-A simple go package for trimmed measures of central tendency
+A simple go package for trimmed means